GetStream/awesome-saas-services/README.md

 [Trello](https://trello.com/) - Trello’s boards, lists, and cards enable you to organize and prioritize your projects in a fun, flexible and rewarding way.

-[Waffle](https://waffle.io/) - Smart and simple project management.
+[Waffle.io](https://waffle.io/) - Smart and simple project management.
 Waffle is a free project management solution powered by your GitHub issues & pull requests.

 ## Image Processing

 [ImgIX](https://imgix.com/) - ImgIX optimizes and delivers images fast to grab your users’ attention & increase sales.

-## Transactional Emails
+## Outgoing Email Services

-[Sendgrid](https://sendgrid.com/) - Email delivery and transactional email service.
+[SendGrid](https://sendgrid.com/) - Email delivery and transactional email service.

-[Mailchimp](https://mailchimp.com/) - World’s leading email marketing platform, sending over a billion emails every day.
+[MailChimp](https://mailchimp.com/) - World’s leading email marketing platform, sending over a billion emails every day.

 [Mailgun](http://www.mailgun.com/) - The email service for developers.
 Powerful APIs that enable you to send, receive and track email effortlessly.